Relief Cardiovascular

 Series A in 2013

-Zumbro Discovery, Inc. is focused on developing a novel natriuretic peptide called MANP, aimed at addressing the treatment of resistant hypertension, a condition linked to significant health risks such as heart failure, myocardial infarction, stroke, and kidney disease.
-Discovered at the Mayo Clinic, MANP is poised to enter first-in-human studies, highlighting its potential to meet an urgent medical need.
-The innovative approach of Zumbro Discovery seeks to provide a rapid treatment option for hospitals, thereby improving the likelihood of successful patient outcomes in managing this challenging cardiovascular and metabolic condition.
+Zumbro Discovery, Inc. is focused on developing a novel natriuretic peptide, MANP, aimed at addressing resistant hypertension, a condition that poses significant health risks including heart failure, myocardial infarction, stroke, and kidney disease.
+Discovered at the Mayo Clinic, MANP is set to enter first-in-human studies, highlighting its potential as a critical therapeutic option for patients with this unmet medical need.
+By targeting cardiovascular and metabolic diseases, Zumbro Discovery seeks to enhance treatment outcomes and facilitate quicker interventions in clinical settings.

 DecImmune Therapeutics